 – Elizabeth Chatwin, talking to Nicholas Shakespeare, Chatwin’s biographer about Patrick Leigh Fermor’s response to In Patagonia

-Leigh Fermor does pack a lot into his writing, but I don’t find it overly florid, or dense and prolix in the manner of say Henry James; it seems more as though he has such an urgent need to pass on what he has seen, thought and felt that he writes in a kind-of prose poetry designed to capture as much visual and sensory detail as possible, so eager is he to share these recollections with his readers.
-This means that each page is a small treasury of memory, knowledge and poetic description.
+Leigh Fermor does pack a lot into his writing, but I don’t find it overly florid; rather it reads more as though he has such an urgent need to pass on what he has seen, thought and felt that he writes in a ultra-vivid prose poetry designed to capture as much visual and sensory detail as possible – so eager is he to share these recollections with his readers.
+This sense of breathless transcription may be in part because the author lost his notebooks on the way, so the later writing reflects an emotional effort to recall as much as possible and get it down on paper.
+The effect is to turn each page into a small treasury of shared reflection, knowledge and poetry.

-There is a great, heartfelt appreciation of Leigh Fermor’s writing in a recent Guardian Review by William Dalrymple reviewing the recently published posthumous third volume of the trilogy that begins with A Time of Gifts, which is well worth reading itself – http://www.theguardian.com/books/2013/sep/15/broken-road-leigh-fermor-review
+There is a great, heartfelt appreciation of Leigh Fermor’s writing in a recent Guardian Review by William Dalrymple, on reading the recently published posthumous third volume of the trilogy that begins with A Time of Gifts, which is well worth reading itself – http://www.theguardian.com/books/2013/sep/15/broken-road-leigh-fermor-review

-Along the way many other topics and items of interest get drawn into the narrative, so as the author heads south and east, sometimes staying in Inns, or private houses at other times sleeping in barns, or rickety old sheds – we learn about the places he passes through along with related detours to discuss German castles, historic battles, architectural styles, local lore, heraldry, family histories, language and linguistics, Danube fish and river traffic, pretty girls, paintings and quotations from poetry and history.
-In this way Leigh Fermor’s journey becomes as much a trip through time and culture as it is a long walk through middle Europe and on to the East.
+Along the way many other topics and items of interest get drawn into the narrative, so as the author heads south and east, sometimes staying in Inns, or private houses at other times sleeping in barns, or rickety old sheds – we learn many, sometimes random things, about the places he passes through, along with related detours to discuss German castles, historic battles, architectural styles, local lore, heraldry, family histories, language and linguistics, Danube fish and river traffic, pretty girls, paintings and quotations from poetry and history.
+In this way, Leigh Fermor’s journey becomes as much a trip through time and culture as it is a long walk through middle Europe and on to the East.

 In one section, as he walks through Holland towards the German border, Leigh Fermor talks about how his perception of this landscape has been pre-determined by cultural influences at home, reflecting on how what he is seeing is in some ways a confirmation and expansion on the painted Dutch Landscapes he is already familiar with.